Maid of the Mist boat tour at Niagara Falls

 - The Niagara Falls half-day American Tour which includes the Maid of the Mist boat tours, Cave of the Winds, a visit to the American Observation Tower and a tour of Niagara Falls State Park.
 This guided tour is informative and allows you to see the most popular Niagara Falls US attractions in one day.

-There are many other tour options available for visiting Niagara Falls on both the American and Canadian sides.
+There are many other Niagaa Falls tour options available for visiting the region on both the American and Canadian sides, somoe of which include guaranteed Maid of the Mist boat tour access.
 Some are really cool, like a nighttime tour that includes great viewing of the fireworks (on my bucket list).
 For tickets and tour options, click here.

-Maid of the Mist boat tours should begin by May 15, 2020 and will run through early November.
+Maid of the Mist boat tours operate from mid-April through early November each season.

 The exact start and end date depend on weather.
 In spring and fall, hours are limited due to daylight.
 Summertime, Maid of the Mist hours generally run from 9:00 a.m. to 8:00 p.m.
 For the complete schedule, click here.

-What to wear to Niagara Falls for a Maid of the Mist tour?
+What should I wear to Niagara Falls for a Maid of the Mist tour?

 It probably should go without saying, but you get wet on Maid of the Mist boat tours.
 You also walk down a long gangway to the boat.
 The best clothes to wear for a Niagara Falls boat tour (or in general for a trip to Niagara Falls) include: